Sampling with censored data: a practical guide

 where $\alpha>0$ and $\beta>0$ are the unknown shape and scale parameters, $C(\cdot)$ is the normalized constant given by \end{example}

 where

 is the upper incomplete gamma function.
-This distributions is known as the power-law distribution with cutoff \citep{clauset2009power} and has an more complicate structure than its related power-law distribution.
-Note that in the limit when $\beta\rightarrow0$ the cutoff term is
+This distribution is known as the power-law distribution with cutoff \citep{clauset2009power} and has a more complicated structure than its related power-law distribution.
+Note that in the limit when $\beta \rightarrow 0$, the cutoff term is